Leadership

 Chief, Client Service Section

 Benta has held several senior leadership positions prior to joining the RSCE.
 Working with Barclays Bank, she served as the Country Head of Customer Service for Barclays Kenya before moving on to the position of Africa Regional Head of Customer Service for Barclays Africa Group in charge of 12 countries in North, West, East and Southern Africa.
-Before joining Barclays, she worked for Citibank N.A., ABN AMRO Bank and Kenya Airways where she was the head of Passenger Services responsible for the service experience of the airline passengers.
+Before joining Barclays, she worked for Citibank N.A., ABN AMRO Bank and Kenya Airways where she was the Head of Passenger Services responsible for the service experience of the airline passengers.
 In these roles, Benta championed customer service strategy and execution, service transformation and innovation, embedded the philosophy of Treating Customers Fairly (TCF).

 She has served as the Lead Consultant and Chief Executive Officer at Celcos Africa Consult Limited, and on the Board of Directors for the Institute of Customer Experience Kenya (ICX Kenya) and Operations Management Society of Kenya (OMSK).

 Benta has received extensive training from leading business schools such as London Business School, Harvard University, Duke Leadership Academy amongst others.
-She holds a Master's in Business Administration (MBA) degree from the University of Nairobi as well as a Bachelors of Education from Kenyatta University.
+She holds a Master's in Business Administration (MBA) degree from the University of Nairobi as well as a Bachelor of Education from Kenyatta University.
 She holds certification in Customer Experience Management from the University of Pretoria and the CX University, Pennsylvania.

 Jacqueline GREENE